 The wrestling mat itself differs in size between high school competition and collegiate competition.
 The mat for high school wrestling is 38' X 38' with a minimum 28' wrestling circle.
 For collegiate wrestling, the mat is 42' X 42' with a minimum wrestling circle of 32'.
 Another difference between high school wrestling and collegiate wrestling is the status of being in-bounds.
 For collegiate wrestling, a player is considered in-bounds when any part of the wrestler is on or inside the boundary line.
 But in high school wrestling, a player is considered in-bounds when supporting parts of the wrestler are on or inside the boundary line.
 So the key difference here is that for high school, you need multiple parts of the body inside the boundary line, whereas for college, you only need a single body part to be considered in-bounds.

 For equipment, every wrestler must be wearing a singlet, headgear, lightweight shoes, knee pads, mouthguard, and wrestling bands.
 A singlet is a one-piece uniform that covers the torso of the wrestler.
-Often times in team competitions, wrestlers will be wearing a singlet with colors that represent the school/team they're playing for.
+In team competitions, wrestlers will be wearing a singlet with colors that represent the school/team they're playing for.
 Wrestling headgear is necessary to protect the ears of the wrestler.
-Often times, long-time wrestlers may develop "cauliflower ear", where constant blows to the ear can damage its shape and structure.
+Long-time wrestlers may develop "cauliflower ear", where constant blows to the ear can damage its shape and structure.
 Wrestling headgear helps prevent that from occurring.
 Wrestling bands are used to help distinguish each player and make scoring easier when rewarding points.
 Generally, the bands are red and green and placed on the ankle of each wrestler.

 There are five different ways to score points during a wrestling match:

 - Reversal (two points)